-Adjunct Assistant Professor of Pathology and Laboratory Medicine
+Adjunct Associate Professor of Pathology and Laboratory Medicine

 Overview

-Dr. Raj, an Assistant Professor at Warren Alpert Medical School at Brown University, USA.
-During his years of research on malaria, which includes the postdoctoral fellowship at the National Institute of Health and Brown University, USA, he achieved several recognition and awards.
+Dr. Raj is an Assistant Professor at Warren Alpert Medical School at Brown University, USA.
+During his years of malaria research, which includes a postdoctoral fellowship at the National Institute of Health and Brown University, USA, he achieved several recognition and awards.
 A specialist in molecular parasitology, his research interests include the drug and vaccine discovery against falciparum malaria.
 In 2009, he identified the PfMDR-1 gene responsible for drug-resistant malaria.
-His group has successfully identified a drug name Ketotifen in 2010, which blocks the malaria transmission in animal models and is in the human trial.
-In 2014, a team of researchers led by Dr. Raj and Dr. Kurtis of Brown University and Rhode Island Hospital had identified a malaria vaccine candidate (PfSEA-1).
-He has won numerous awards for his research, including the New Investigator awards in 2011 by Lifespan, USA.
-Dr. Raj's recent research work on a malaria vaccine published in the journal "Science" in 2014, "CID" in 2019 and in "Nature," 2020.
-Leading newspapers and magazines throughout the world, including Washington Post Forbes, Times, and BBC, covered his research overview.
+His group successfully identified Ketotifen in 2010, which blocks malaria transmission in animal models and is in the human trial.
+In 2014, a team of researchers led by Dr. Raj and Dr. Kurtis of Brown University and Rhode Island Hospital identified a malaria vaccine candidate (PfSEA-1).
+He has won numerous awards for his research, including the New Investigator award in 2011 by Lifespan, USA.
+Dr. Raj's recent research work on a malaria vaccine was published in the journal "Science" in 2014, "CID" in 2019, and "Nature," in 2020.
+Leading newspapers and magazines worldwide, including the Washington Post, Forbes, Times, and BBC, covered his research overview.
 He has several high-impact publications and patents to his credit.
-Currently, he is leading a research group specialized in the identification of pediatric vaccines against malaria.
+Currently, he is leading a research group specializing in identifying pediatric vaccines against malaria.

 Brown Affiliations